Spotlight search not working

 Related Mac Troubleshooting Guides

 If you’re experiencing other macOS issues, such as Time Machine backup failures, check out our guide on How to Fix Time Machine Backup Failures on a MacBook for additional troubleshooting steps.
+You might also find our guide on Solving Audio Issues on Your MacBook: No Sound or Crackling helpful if you’re dealing with sound problems like no audio or crackling.

 Final Thoughts